my bookshelf

 A guidebook for reimagining our way forward into a new way of being, that is grounded in and aligned with Nature's wisdom.
 “The only way to deal with an unfree world is to become so absolutely free that your very existence is an act of rebellion.”

-Capitalism is not just an economic system; it has also dictated our social lives and how we build relationships & community.
-This book deconstructs 'American Dream-ism,' hyper-individualism, and transactional relationships, and offers a broader way to construct social relationships based on reciprocity, generosity, and creativity.
+Capitalism is not just an economic system; it is a social order that dictates our social lives and how we build relationships & community.
+This book deconstructs 'American Dream-ism,' hyper-individualism, and transactional relationships, and offers decolonized ways to construct social relationships based on reciprocity, generosity, and creativity.

 Written by financial coach/educator Kara Perez.
 Rejects overconsumption and investing that destroys the earth and redefines personal finance through the lens of environmental sustainability and community